jukent/OOAD_3.2/README.md

 ## Identified OO Patterns

 **Strategy** pattern was used in encapsalating fighting, treasure hunting, and movement behaviors into their own classes.

 In order to encapsalte movement behavior and allow Characters to now "Blink", we created an `Entity` superclass.
 Now the same `move()` method can be called on Characters or Creatures.

 **Observer** pattern is demonstrated most clearly through the new `Tracker` and `Logger` Classes.
 The Tracker is an observer that is notified by various events (creature/character win/loss/movement/celebration/treasure hunt, etc).
 When these events are published, the `Tracker` stores the new data appropriately.

-The `Tracker` stores information for the `Logger` and the `Printer`, two subscribers that log or print the Tracker's stored data respectively.
+The `Logger` and the `Printer` are two subscribers that log or print the Tracker's stored data respectively.

 The `Tracker` also lets the `Room` objects know that their occupation has changed whenever Entities move, so Rooms are a subscriber.
-This cleanly and satisfactorily solves the problem of having Rooms store occupancy and Entities storing location that was done a little messier in Project 2.2.
-This is useful and convenient in particular for the `Seeker`'s movement patterns.
+This cleanly solves the problem of having Rooms store occupancy and Entities storing location that was done a ungracefully in Project 2.2.
+This is convenient for the `Seeker`'s movement patterns.

 It was tricky to decide what the `Tracker` should be responsible for in the truest sense of the Observer pattern.
 For instance, Characters are still responsible for their own attributes, that information doesn't need to be duplicated.
 We made sure all of the assignment-specified events were published to the Tracker, and beyond that tried to think about what is useful or what problems Observer could solve.